d6y/CGP.jl/README.md

 JULIA_LOAD_PATH=./src julia experiments/atari.jl --id space_invaders --seed 0
 ```

+NB: a seed of 0 is interpreted by ALE as "use the current time as the seed".

 ## Tests

 `CGP.jl` comes with exhaustive tests which can offer examples of detailed usage